Homestead Hydro

 The Honest Survival Water Guide: What I Learned After Running My Well Dry

-I remember standing in my kitchen in July, three months after moving from our cozy Portland apartment to five acres of beautiful, intimidating Oregon dirt.
-I turned the tap to wash a bunch of kale, and instead of that reassuring whoosh of water, I got a sound that I can only describe as a dying flute.
-A hiss, a gurgle, and then... silence.
+I remember standing in my kitchen in July, three years ago, just a few months after we’d traded our cozy Portland apartment for five acres of beautiful, intimidating Oregon dirt.
+I turned the tap to wash a bunch of kale, and instead of that reassuring, pressurized whoosh of water, I got a sound I can only describe as a dying flute.
+A hiss, a gurgle, and then… absolute silence.

 I didn't know it yet, but we had just run our well pump dry.
-I stood there, kale in hand, staring at a dry sink, realizing that for the first time in my thirty-four years, I had absolutely no idea where my next glass of water was coming from.
+I stood there, kale in hand, staring at a dry sink, realizing that for the first time in my thirty-four years, I had zero idea where my next glass of water was coming from.
 There was no landlord to call.
 No city water department to complain to.
-Just me, my partner, two very thirsty dogs, and twenty confused chickens who were currently peck-peck-pecking at their empty galvanized waterer.
+Just me, my partner, two very thirsty dogs, and twenty confused chickens who were currently peck-peck-pecking at an empty galvanized waterer.
+It was a wake-up call that hit harder than the July heat.

 The Math of Not Dying (Or Just Staying Clean)

 When you live in the city, you don't think about gallons.
 You think about minutes in the shower.
-But when you’re hauling water because your pump is out, you start counting every drop.
-The standard "survival" advice says you need one gallon of water per person per day.
-I am here to tell you that whoever wrote that was not trying to wash mud off their boots or rinse a single dinner plate.
+But when you’re hauling water because your pump is out, you start counting every single drop.
+The standard survival advice says you need one gallon of water per person per day.
+I am here to tell you that whoever wrote that was not trying to wash Oregon mud off their boots or rinse a single dinner plate.
+That one-gallon rule is for lying very still in a basement, not for keeping a property running.

-We realized early on that our 240-foot deep well wasn't a magic bottomless straw.
-It has a "recovery rate," which is a fancy way of saying how fast the underground rock fills back up with water.
+We realized early on that our well wasn't a magic bottomless straw.
+It has a recovery rate, which is just a fancy way of saying how fast the underground aquifer fills back up after you suck water out.
 Ours is about three gallons per minute.
-That sounds like a lot until you realize a standard garden hose can blast out nine gallons a minute.
+That sounds like plenty until you realize a standard garden hose can blast out nine gallons a minute.
 Do the math: if I leave the hose on to fill the garden beds, I am literally sucking the ground dry faster than it can replenish.
-That’s how we killed the pump that first summer.
+That’s exactly how we killed the pump that first summer.
+We were trying to be the Pinterest version of homesteaders with lush green rows, and we forgot to check the fuel gauge on the ground itself.

 The Storage Strategy: Because Gravity Never Fails

 After the Great Dry-Out, we realized we needed a buffer.
 In the world of off-grid water, a buffer is just a big tank that sits between the ground and your house.
-If the power goes out—which happens every time a Douglas fir looks at a power line sideways here in Oregon—your well pump stops working.
+If the power goes out—which happens every time a Douglas fir looks at a power line sideways here in the woods—your well pump stops working.
 If you don't have a storage tank, your water stops the second the electricity does.
+It turns out that having 2,500 gallons of water sitting in a tank is the ultimate peace of mind.

 Rain Collection: The Zip-Tie Special

 In Oregon, it rains.
 A lot.
-For eight months of the year, I have water literally falling on my head, while I’m paying electricity to pump water out of the ground.
-It felt... stupid.
+For eight months of the year, I have water literally falling on my head while I’m paying the electric company to pump water out of the ground.
+It felt... well, a bit silly.
 So, we started collecting rain.
-Not with a fancy, integrated system (we didn't have the budget), but with a hodgepodge of barrels, diverted downspouts, and yes, an alarming amount of zip ties.
+Not with a fancy, five-figure integrated system, but with a hodgepodge of barrels, diverted downspouts, and yes, an alarming amount of zip ties and silicone caulk.

 The math here is actually incredible.
 For every inch of rain that falls on a 1,000-square-foot roof, you can catch about 600 gallons of water.
-Our barn roof is about 1,500 square feet.
-One good Oregon storm can fill three 50-gallon barrels in a matter of hours.
+Our barn roof is a decent size, and one good Oregon storm can fill several 50-gallon barrels in a matter of hours.
 We use this exclusively for the vegetable garden and the chickens.
-It saves our well for the "human" stuff and ensures that if the well ever truly fails, I have a backup for the living things that depend on me.
+It saves our well for the human stuff and ensures that if the well ever truly fails, I have a backup for the living things that depend on me.
+Just make sure your barrels are food-grade; I learned that the hard way when one old barrel made the garden smell like industrial floor wax for a week.

-A word of warning: screen your intakes.
-I didn't do this the first time, and I ended up with a rain barrel full of drowned mosquitoes and fir needles that turned the water into a sort of fermented forest tea.
+A word of warning for the fellow DIYers: screen your intakes.
+I didn't do this the first time, and I ended up with a rain barrel full of drowned mosquitoes and Douglas fir needles.
+It turned the water into a sort of fermented forest tea.
 The chickens didn't mind, but the smell was enough to peel paint.
-Now, I use fine mesh screens and clean them religiously.
-It’s not glamorous, but it works.
+Now, I use fine mesh screens and clean them religiously every time the wind kicks up.
+It’s not glamorous, but it’s the difference between clean water and a bucket of swamp juice.

 Filtration: Making the Sketchy Stuff Drinkable